Mirkku2024/Trust/homework6.md

 # Homework 6 Upside Down Iceberg
 Reference: https://terokarvinen.com/trust-to-blockchain/#homework

-Read and summarize (briefly, e.g. with some bullets)
+Read and summarize

 ## Dingledine, Mathewson and Syverson 2004: Tor: The second-generation onion router.
 Reference: Dingledine, Mathewson and Syverson 2004: Tor: The second-generation onion router.
 In USENIX security symposium (jufo level 2).
-Chapter:
-3 Design goals and assumptions
+Chapter 3 Design goals and assumptions

-Summary Chapter: 3 Design goals and assumptions
+Summary Chapter 3 Design goals and assumptions

 Main goals: Communications are linked from single user.
 There are several demands of Tor debloyability for example it has to be cheap to run it and it can't put responsibilities to third parties.
 Usability is main thing so there are more users and that's how anonymity is guaranteed.
 In this case usability is a key element of security requirements.
 The protocol must be flexible and specifications needs to be clear and that includes security parameters also.
 Tor aims to deploy a simple and stable system that integrates the best accepted approaches to protecting anonymity.
 Non-goals: Not peer-to peer because there still are some problems to solve.
 Not secure to e2e attacks but user can use own onion routers to lower the risk.
 No protocol normalization.
 If senders want anonymity from responders while using complex and variable protocols, Tor must be layered with a filtering proxy.
 By this separation Tor can also provide services that are anonymous to the network yet authenticated to the responder.